Dump Oracle Database to Sql File

 Conventional Path

-statements to populate tables in an Oracle database.
+A conventional path load is the default loading method.
+It executes SQL INSERT statements to populate tables in an Oracle database.
 This method can sometimes be slower than other methods because extra overhead is added as SQL statements are generated, passed to Oracle, and executed.
 It can also be slower because when SQL*Loader performs a conventional path load, it competes equally with all other processes for buffer resources.

 Direct Path